Managing the Messaging Inbox

 What's the difference between Close and Archive?

 Close marks a conversation as resolved but keeps it accessible.
-Closed conversations can receive new messages (which reopens them) and can be manually reopened.
+Within 24 hours of closing, new customer messages will automatically reopen the conversation.
+Closed conversations can also be manually reopened at any time.
 Archive permanently closes the conversation.
 Archived conversations cannot receive new messages and cannot be reopened.

 How far back does message history go?